operate-bsv/www.operatebsv.org/src/docs/index.md

 ## Creating a program / tape

 No new tools are needed to craft a transaction that is a valid Operate program.
 If you are already familiar with Bitcom's conventions to construct transactions, the same conventions are used by Operate.
-In fact, many of these legacy transactions are already perfectly valid Operate programs!
+In fact, many of these legacy transactions are already perfectly valid Operate programs! <span class="pl2 f2 v-top">🤯</span>

-<p style="font-size: 5rem;">🤯</p>

 The following example pipes together two Ops: